How to Clean Out a Junk Drawer

-Small baskets, I find work the best in a utility drawer.
-They are durable, work great to keep things corraled, and come in just about every shape and size you can imagine.
+Small baskets, I find, work the best in a utility drawer.
+They are durable, work great to keep things corralled, and come in just about every shape and size you can imagine.
 Try not to overthink this step.
 Your goal here is to contain like items together so it is easier for you to find things when you need them.

 - A long basket will hold pens, pencils, and scissors.